Swan's Video Surveillance Center : Currently Viewing Monitor 6 <return to previous monitor>

 Over the course of the film, the wall between artist and audience has completely broken down, with the audience's role changing from spectator/victim ("Goodbye, Eddie") to taking an active role in the "performance," and finally becoming the show themselves, as here, by killing the performer, and carrying the corpse around the auditorium.

-Bill Finley gives the helmet to his then-fiancee, Susan, who presumably can be trusted not to run off with it.
+Bill Finley's wife (then fiancee) Susan takes the helmet off his hands.
+This wasn't planned; Susan just felt compelled to take it.
+Fortunately, Susan presumably can be trusted not to run off with it.

 We finally get a good look at poor Winslow's mangled face, and see that there's a black "Death Records" sparrow etched onto his cheek.
 If you're interested, you can see raw footage of Winslow's Bataan Death Crawl from one of the handheld cameras here .)